-Bushrangers Basketball Victoria Board and members (including non-playing members).
+Bushrangers Sporting Alliance (BSA) Board and members (including non-playing members).

-All representations made by Bushrangers: social functions; community engagement etc.
+All representations made by BSA: social functions; community engagement etc.

 Volunteers, who are protected from sexual harassment under the Equal Opportunities Act 2010.

-Bushrangers Basketball Victoria’s main priority is to establish, foster and promote safe spaces for LGBTIQ+ players and their allies.
+BSA's main priority is to establish, foster and promote safe spaces for LGBTIQA+ players and their allies.

-In association with our ‘Come Out and Play’ program, Bushrangers encourages all those associated with the club to promote inclusivity and diversity within basketball and the wider sporting community.
+In association with our ‘Come Out & Play’ program, BSA encourages all those associated with the club to promote inclusivity and diversity within basketball and the wider sporting community.

 Gender: is a term used to describe an aspect of a person’s identity, or sense of self.
 People may experience their gender identity as female, male, non-binary, gender-queer, fluid or through a range of other gender descriptors.
 Some people also use gender descriptors specific to their culture (for example, First Nations Australians may use terms like Sistergirl or Brotherboy and many other cultures have terms to describe those whose gender differs from assigned sex).
 A person’s experience of their gendered identity can also change over the course of their life.